You are here

 Orienting Advisory Committee Members

-• MSU Extension and its mission;
+• MSU Extension and its mission

-• the role of Extension locally, regionally, and beyond;
+• the role of Extension locally, regionally, and beyond

-• your role as the agent;
+• your role as the agent

-• members’ roles and responsibilities; and
+• members’ roles and responsibilities

-• how everything fits together—the BIG PICTURE.
+• how everything fits together—the BIG PICTURE

-• basic information about the organization and your programs (including your current Plan of Work);
+• basic information about the organization and your programs (including your current Plan of Work)

-• current bylaws (including member rotations);
+• current bylaws (including member rotations)

-Following is a sample agenda for a formal orientation session with an advisory committee.
+Below is a sample agenda for a formal orientation session with an advisory committee.

 • feel welcomed at committee meetings

-• feel that their contributions are valuable
+• feel that their contributions are valued

 • actively communicate with the agent and other committee members outside of meeting times

 The importance of orienting your advisory committee should not be overlooked.
-You cannot expect advisory members to be effective contributors if they are not aware of their roles, and the best way to raise their awareness is through successful recruiting and orientation.
+You cannot expect advisory members to be effective contributors if they are not aware of their roles, and the best way to raise their awareness is through effective recruiting and orientation.

 The PDF above includes an Extension Advisory Committee Member Profile template.

-Publication 2907 (POD-08-21)
+Publication 2907 (POD-09-24)

 Print Friendly, PDF & Email